gogleva/SecretSanta/README.md

 ## 1. Background
-The **SecretSanta** provides an R interface aiding integrative prediction of extracellular proteins secreted via classical secretion pathways.
+The **SecretSanta** package provides an R interface aiding integrative prediction of extracellular proteins secreted via classical secretion pathways.

 Secretome prediction often involves multiple steps.
 Typically, it starts with prediction of short signal peptides at the N-terminal end of a protein.